Online-Safety Guidance

 Guidelines

-• All staff will be given the School e-Safety Policy and its importance explained.
+- All staff will be given the School Online-Safety Policy and its importance explained.

-Child Protection Guidelines with regards to E-safety training
+Child Protection Guidelines with regards to Online-safety training

 Online games

-The NSPCC has some excellent advice and resources as a starting point to understand online games
+The NSPCC has some excellent advice and resources as a starting point for understanding online games

 Inappropriate use of a school device